-Thought two-factor auth completely locks down Office 365?
-Not quite
+Two-factor auth totally locks down Office 365?
+You may want to check all your services...

 Real-world examples

-For example, Proofpoint recently saw an attacker access the Office 365 account of the chief exec of a 15,000-user financial services and insurance firm.
+For example, Proofpoint said it recently saw an attacker access the Office 365 account of the chief exec of a 15,000-user financial services and insurance firm.
 The hacker viewed the CEO's emails and calendar in order to sniff out an opportunity to run a sneaky scam.

 Office 365 celebrates National Beer Day by popping out for a pintREAD MORE